 It is an essential part of KYC documentation.
 A description of a customer or set of customers that includes demographic, geographic, and psychographic characteristics, as well as buying patterns, creditworthiness, and purchase history.

-In simple words, customers are segregated on the basis of characteristics mentioned above.
-Different institutions may have different set of factors and characteristics that come into play for the process of customer profiling.
-Such segmentation further helps in better customer service, cross selling and database management.
+In simple words, customers are segregated on the basis of the characteristics mentioned above.
+Different institutions may have a different set of factors and characteristics that come into play for the process of customer profiling.
+Such segmentation further helps in better customer service, cross-selling, and database management.

 Customer identification means “identifying the customer and verifying his/her identity by using reliable, independent source documents, data or information”.

-Customer identification process does not start and end at the point of application.
+The customer identification process does not start and end at the point of application.
 It continues till the account is finally opened.
-However, the process of confirming and updating identity any address, and the extent of additional KYC information collected, will differ from bank to bank.
+However, the process of confirming and updating the identity of any address, and the extent of additional KYC information collected, will differ from bank to bank.

-Identity generally means a set of attributes which together uniquely identify a natural or legal person.
-The attributes, which help establishing the unique identity of a natural or legal person, are called ‘identifiers’.
+Identity generally means a set of attributes that together uniquely identify a natural or legal person.
+The attributes, which help to establish the unique identity of a natural or legal person, are called ‘identifiers’.